matthieugomez/EconPDEs.jl/README.md

 - Investment with Borrowing Constraint
 	- Bolton Chen Wang (2009) Optimal liquidity management with cash constraints

+The function reduces the boilerplate in constructing finite difference schemes, upwinding, etc.
+Specifying and solving a model takes less than 20 lines of codes.

 # Solving  PDEs
 The function `pdesolve` takes three arguments: (i) a function encoding the ode / pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.